 If, and often it is, the pressure is great enough that cartilage breaks down and deteriorates and you then get a gravely or grating sound when you open and close your mouth – this is bone rubbing on bone and you now have a situation where your bone is melting away from friction and inflammation.

-Once your jaw is displaces you get muscle spasms that stimulate the nerves causing pain around the jaw, head and neck and shoulders.
+Once your jaw is displaced you get muscle spasms that stimulate the nerves causing pain around the jaw, head and neck and shoulders.
 It can also mean you can’t open your mouth very far because the muscles are so tight.

-In conjunction with the muscle spasms unhealthy nerve signals are generated as your teeth are contacting each other when you grind.
-Those signals go up to you brain through a large nerve called the Trigeminal nerve or cranial nerve 5.
+In conjunction with the muscle spasms, unhealthy nerve signals are generated as your teeth are contacting each other when you grind.
+Those signals go up to your brain through a large nerve called the Trigeminal nerve or cranial nerve 5.
 This is the longest and most complex of the cranial nerves and signals the limbic brain, which is responsible for your emotions, flight or fight, which creates and heightened state of anxiety.

 Your adrenal glands are pumping out the stress hormone cortisol so your adrenals get burnt out and so you.

-The constant physical stress triggers muscle activity, which can create overload and pain all over the body.
+Constant physical stress triggers muscle activity, which can create overload and pain all over the body.

-Then as if it could not get worse you need that level of stress to get through the day so grind and clench your teeth during your waking hours to elicit the same fight flight response.
+Then as if it could not get worse you need that level of stress to get through the day so grind and clench your teeth during your waking hours to elicit the same fight-flight response.

-Constant and repetitive excessive pressure on the teeth causes the bone around the root ends to over grow.
+Constant and repetitive excessive pressure on the teeth causes the bone around the root ends to overgrow.
 It can also cause the bone in the roof of your mouth to do the same, as it is being continually flexed and bowed.
 As well as this you can fracture the roots of your teeth, which means they have to be extracted.

-Back to cranial nerve 5 – this is the root cause nerve for migraines in many people due to changes in the way the nerve signals that drops serotonin levels and cause pain.
+Back to cranial nerve 5 – this is the root cause nerve for migraines in many people due to changes in the way the nerve signals that drop serotonin levels and cause pain.
 One thing is clear if you are a migraine sufferer you do not want to be stirring up or stimulating that fifth cranial nerve.

 So it is important in a holistic approach to be able to know what we are looking for and to be able to join the dots to uncover underlying TMJ issues to prevent jaw and face pain, headaches, migraines, tooth damage and even chronic systemic health issues.
-In part 2 of TMJ and airways I will talk about how we diagnose and treat TMJ dysfunction.
+In part 2 of TMJ and airways, I will talk about how we diagnose and treat TMJ dysfunction.